daniel-furman/daniel-furman.github.io/content/posts/sft-instruction.md

 ---

-## Instruction tuning background
+## Instruction-tuning background

- In recent years, there has been a growing interest in building models that can follow natural language instructions to perform a wide range of tasks.
+ As of late, there has been a growing interest in building models that can follow natural language instructions to perform a wide range of tasks.
 These models, known as "instruction-tuned" language models, have demonstrated the ability to generalize to new tasks.

  The below was captured from the "[State of GPTs](https://www.youtube.com/watch?v=bZQun8Y4L2A)" talk by Andrej Karpathy.
 The key points illustrated for SFT: